Rhizome-Conifer/conifer-user-guide/README.md

 ## Adding to a Collection and Deleting Sessions
 1. Adding or deleting from a collection happens on the basis of a capture session.
 You cannot delete or modify individual pages or resources in your collection.
-2. You can add to a collection by: initializing a new collecting session; starting a patch session (to fill in missing content on a previously collected page); or by uploading a [WARC](#warc) or ARC file.
+2. You can add to a collection by: initializing a new collecting session; starting a patch session (to fill in missing content on a previously collected page); or by uploading a [WARC](#warc), HAR, or ARC file.
 3. To delete a session from your collection, select the menu button with 3 dots in it (on the left side of the screen) and then select ‘Manage Sessions’ from the dropdown menu.
 4. On the sessions management page, click on the session you would like to delete.
 In the expanded view of the session review the information about the pages you captured in this session to make sure this is the session you want to permanently delete.
 5. Click the button labeled 'Delete'.